Jay Whiss: Koba World: 2016–2018

-Peace of Mind: 2019–present
+Peace of Mind: 2019–2022

 Jay Whiss was one of the artists who made the list of XXL's Top 15 Toronto rappers of 2019.
 In January 2019, he signed a deal with Universal Music Canada.
-Mustafa the Poet released the short film Remember Me, Toronto on March 17, 2018.
+Mustafa the Poet released the short film Remember Me, Toronto, on March 17, 2019.
 The short film came about after the death of Smoke Dawg and tackles the subject of gun violence in Toronto.
 It features numerous Toronto rappers, including Jay Whiss, discussing how they want to be remembered after they die.
 Jay Whiss released his first work under Universal, the EP Dark Cloud, on June 5, 2019.
 The EP was also featured on Spotify's Northern Sound playlist.
 It contains the songs "How It Goes" and "Every Night", with vocals from Jimmy Prime and Safe, as well as the eponymous lead single, "Dark Cloud".
 The EP is dedicated to Koba and Smoke Dawg, and serves as a prelude to his forthcoming debut album.
 Full Circle affiliate and Halal Gang member Puffy L'z released the album Take No L'z in August 2019.
 Jay Whiss made an appearance on the single "Boring", featuring Smoke Dawg.

-Whiss also made a vocal appearance on Prime Boys member and longtime friend Donnie's debut album, From the Beginning to the End, on the song "Huddle".
-The album was released on November 22, 2019.
-Jay made an appearance on 6ixBuzz's second release NorthernSound, which came out on December 13, 2019, on the track "The World is Yours", alongside Jimmy Prime and Safe.
+Whiss also made a vocal appearance on Prime Boys member and longtime friend Donnie's debut album, From the Beginning to End, on the song "Huddle".
+The record was released on November 22, 2019.
+He was also featured on 6ixBuzz's second release, NorthernSound, which came out on December 13, 2019, on the track "The World is Yours", alongside Jimmy Prime and Safe.